 PyBioShell is a set of Python bindings to BioShell library.
 It allows use of BioShell classes like any other Python modules.
 The closest tool similar by functionality is Biopython, which however is partially written in Python.

-The easiest option to get PyBioShell on your machine is to download precombiled library, available for Python3.5 and Python3.7 from this page
+The easiest option to get PyBioShell on your machine is to download precombiled library, available for the following Python versions.
+Click on an appropriate link below:

 Another way is to compile it from sources, following the steps given below.
 The procedure assumes your

 src.git/binder/; these paths are arbitrary but the commands must be adjusted accordingly.

 In order to compile